Reynolds v. United States: Religious duty argument

 The Court considered whether Reynolds could use religious belief or duty as a defense.
 Reynolds had argued that as a Mormon, it was his religious duty as a male member of the church to practice polygamy if possible.

 The Court recognized that under the First Amendment, the Congress cannot pass a law that prohibits the free exercise of religion.
-However it held that the law prohibiting bigamy did not meet that standard.
+But it held that the law prohibiting bigamy did not meet that standard.
 The principle that a person could only be married singly, not plurally, existed since the times of King James I of England in English law, upon which United States law was based.

 This was the Supreme Court's first run-in with a critical case concerning the Free Exercise of Religion Clause in the First Amendment.
-The court unanimously decided that polygamous activity would not be tolerated, even under the protection of Free Practice of Religion in the First Amendment.
+The Court unanimously decided that polygamous activity would not be tolerated, even under the protection of Free Practice of Religion in the First Amendment.

 The Court investigated the history of religious freedom in the United States and quoted a letter from Thomas Jefferson in which he wrote that there was a distinction between religious belief and action that flowed from religious belief.
 The former "lies solely between man and his God," therefore "the legislative powers of the government reach actions only, and not opinions."